wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 (2) The allocation succeeds, and the entry is not the front entry.
 The function returns `Stall`;
 (3) The allocation fails, due to the MSHR being full.
 The function returns `Reject`.

+6. The caller of `allocateMSHR()` must check the return value, and act accordingly:
+In case (1), the request must be handled immediately, which executes the first half of the split transaction.
+The event will be removed from the cache controller's buffer when the handler returns `true`.
+When the second half of the split completes on receiving the response event, the response event handler will eventually remove the request from the MSHR.

+In case (2), the request must not be handled immediately, since it is not at the front entry of the MSHR.
+The caller should just return `true` to the cache controller, which indicates that the request can be removed from the cache controller's buffer.
+The request will be scheduled for retry (in fact, its first time attempt) when the preceding request completes.

 In the following text, we discuss the three major classes of operations, namely, CPU-initiated data requests,